 We will use all funds raised to create a one-off undergraduate scholarship to cover the fees for a woman studying the physical or mathematical sciences or engineering at a New Zealand tertiary education institution of their choice, from 2018.
 Our initial commitment is to raising funds to cover the fees for first year study; our hope is to be able to cover the fees for three years of study.
 The criteria for the scholarship will be developed in consultation with representatives of groups that are underrepresented in science in New Zealand, including Māori, Pasifika, and the transgender communities.
 Please feel free to get in touch if this is something you are able to help with!
 The scholarship will be administered by the Association for Women in the Sciences (AWIS).

 We’d like to thank 20th Century Fox NZ for making the film available, EVENT Cinemas for the venue, SOHO Wines for the wine, L’Oréal New Zealand for sponsored product, and AWIS for their support.

-Siouxsie Wiles' involvement
+Siouxsie Wiles' involvement (page creator)

 Volunteered to help out with group effort to support women in science in New Zealand.